Program Educational Objectives

 Student outcomes describe what students are expected to know and be able to do by the time of graduation.
 These relate to the knowledge, skills, and behaviors that students acquire as they progress through the program.

 Program Educational Objectives and Student Learning Outcomes differ in two key respects.
 The first distinguishing characteristic is time: objectives are fully attained after graduation while outcomes are achieved by the time of graduation.
 Objectives and outcomes are further distinguished by the degree of abstraction versus concreteness: objectives are abstract, high-level behaviors while outcomes are lower-level, more concrete skills.
-The nine learning outcomes were developed in cooperation with the WSU CS Industry Advisory Committee, which consists of representatives of local computing industries that hire numerous WSU CS graduates.
+The eleven learning outcomes were developed in cooperation with the WSU CS Industry Advisory Committee, which consists of representatives of local computing industries that hire numerous WSU CS graduates.
 The members of the CS faculty believe that the department's curriculum will support students’ efforts to attain these outcomes.